alievk/avatarify-python/README.md

 ## Run
 Your web cam must be plugged-in.
 You can choose your camera by changing `CAMID` in `scripts/settings.sh` script.

+Run Skype or Zoom only when Avatarify is started.

 #### Linux
 It is supposed that there is only one web cam connected to the computer at `/dev/video0`.
 The run script will create virtual camera `/dev/video9`.
 You can change these settings in `scripts/settings.sh`.